 Many crew members view the ISM Code as unnecessary bureaucracy, increasing their administrative workload without offering tangible benefits.
 This perception can lead to poor adherence to shipboard safety procedures, ultimately compromising safety.

-Companies should prioritise hands-on training and practical demonstrations to highlight the real-world benefits of the ISM Code.
+Companies should prioritise hands-on training and practical demonstrations to highlight the real-world benefits of the ISMS Code.
 Instead of just theoretical sessions, interactive drills and case studies of past accidents can help crew members understand how compliance prevents disasters.
 Additionally, incorporating feedback from seafarers in safety protocols fosters engagement and acceptance.

 2. High Costs of Compliance

-Achieving ISM Code certification requires substantial financial investment in crew safety training programs, audits, equipment upgrades, and safety management system (SMS) implementation.
+Achieving ISM Code certification requires substantial financial investment in crew safety training programs, audits, equipment upgrades, and Safety Management System (SMS) implementation.
 For smaller shipping companies, these expenses can be burdensome.

 Safety should be viewed as a long-term cost-saving strategy rather than an expense.
 Investing in preventive maintenance, structured safety procedures, and well-trained personnel reduces the likelihood of accidents, fines, and costly downtime.
 Companies can also explore government subsidies, insurance benefits, or joint training programs to distribute costs efficiently.